eacton/CAGEF/README.md

 #### Pre-requisites

-Access to a laptop computer at each module that can connect to the internet.; 2) R and R-Studio installed (https://cloud.r-project.org/ and https://www.rstudio.com/products/rstudio/download/).
-There will be some challenge questions as well as multiple choice questions on Socrative; a class key will be provided in class.
+Access to a laptop computer to bring to class is REQUIRED with R and R-Studio installed (https://cloud.r-project.org/ and https://www.rstudio.com/products/rstudio/download/).
+There multiple choice questions on Socrative which requires an internet connection; a class key will be provided in class.
+Participation is required as part of your final grade.

+As preparatory material for the course, students should install swirl (install.packages(‘swirl’)) and complete R Programming 1: Basic Building Blocks, 3: Sequences of Numbers, 4: Vectors, 7: Matrices and Data Frames.

 #### Reading materials

-As preparatory material for the course, students should install swirl (install.packages(‘swirl’)) and complete R Programming 1: Basic Building Blocks, 3: Sequences of Numbers, 4: Vectors, 7: Matrices and Data Frames.
 A reference throughout the course will be R for Data Science (http://r4ds.had.co.nz/).

 #### Website

 All lesson materials and datasets for the course are found at https://github.com/eacton/CAGEF.
+Each lesson README page (linked to in 'Content' below) has a link to download the lesson folder.
 Assignments will be submitted to a course Dropbox.

 #### Office Hours